tkdinh/rhce-ex294/README.md

 * RH_SUBSCRIPTION_MANAGER_USER = your redhat user
 * RH_SUBSCRIPTION_MANAGER_PW = your redhat account password
 * RHEL_ISO_PATH = the full path for thr redhat iso file
+* get used to populate the .vimrc file so you can edit playbook files easily

 Simply run `$ vagrant up`

 ## Resetting the lab
 Run `$ reset_lab.sh`